ROVI-org/auto-soh/docs/system-models.rst

 The name of a variable within a hierarchical health variable contains the path to its submodel and the name of the attribute of the submodel separated by periods.
-For example, the resistance at fully charge is "resistance.full".
+For example, the resistance at full charge is "resistance.full".

 Controlling Which Parameters Are Updatable
 ++++++++++++++++++++++++++++++++++++++++++